dushyantkumarr95-DA-DS/Churn-Prediction-Retention-Strategy---ConnectTel-Telecom/readme.md

 1. Accurately identify customers at high risk of churn.
 2. Diagnose key behavioral and service-quality drivers of churn.
-3. Enable targeted retention strategy to protect revenue.
+3. Enable targeted retention strategies to protect revenue.

 ---